LArSoft/larsoft.github.io/wiki/What_Lynn_does.md

     -   The nutools suite now contains nusimdata, nugen, nug4, nuevdb, nurandom, and nutools.
     -   The build configure scripts are now generated from templates in nutools/bundle.

-LArSoft release management (SciSoft team plus experiment activity on patch releases)(#LArSoft-release-management-SciSoft-team-plus-experiment-activity-on-patch-releases)
+LArSoft release management (SciSoft team plus experiment activity on patch releases)
 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 -   Note that the move to github and pull requests will change this workflow.